0

 Hiatal hernia

 A hiatal hernia occurs when the upper part of the stomach bulges outside of the abdomen into the chest cavity.
-In what are referred to as ‘sliding hernias’, the LES can become lax due to the jerky movements of the diaphragm during respiration.
+In what is referred to as ‘sliding hernias’, the LES can become lax due to the jerky movements of the diaphragm during respiration.

 Heartburn and stress